POLE DANCING

 The more the World Championships are promoted, the stronger the sport should get, and better coverage through the media and sponsorship can help drive competition and the prize money would reward athletes for their dedication of hard work and time.

 However, it is at the national and local levels that things need to expand in terms of competitiveness.
-Pole dancing needs to spread its wings, pushed by new federations to create a long-term, structured series of regular, recognisable events.
+Pole dancing needs to spread its wings, pushed by new federations to create a long-term, structured series of regular, recognizable events.

 The more work that’s done at the grassroots to further boost the already increasing influx of interest from children taking up the sport would be amazing.
 The fact that young people are drawn to the sport, with its health and fitness benefits, reflects a new, fresh and positive image of pole dancing.